dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ```

 Let's just create a `Level` enum and add `One`, `Two` and `Three` as options for now.
-We can expand the levels later.
+We can add more levels later.

 ```rust {data-file="level.rs", data-fold="[]", hl_lines=[]}
 pub struct LevelConfig {